Last Updated: October 11, 2024 by TRUiC Team

 Keep Your Kansas S Corp Compliant

 After completing the formation process and electing S corp status for your business, you’ll want to ensure you keep it in good standing by complying with state and local requirements.
-Each year, you’ll need to file an annual report and pay Kansas taxes.
+Every two years, you’ll need to file a biennial information report and pay Kansas taxes.

-All Kansas LLCs need to file an annual report with the Kansas Secretary of State.
+All Kansas LLCs need to file a biennial information report with the Kansas Secretary of State.
 Because your business is an LLC taxed as an S corp, you must comply with this requirement.
-The state uses these annual reports to collect up-to-date information on your business’s address, tax closing date, and registered agent contact information.
+The state uses these biennial reports to collect up-to-date information on your business’s address, tax closing date, and registered agent contact information.

-Even if your business isn’t profitable or doesn’t undergo any changes, you must still file an annual report every year.
-You’ll need to pay the filing fee and file your annual report by the 15th day of the fourth month after the end of your business’s fiscal year.
+Even if your business isn’t profitable or doesn’t undergo any changes, you must still file a biennial report every two years.
+You’ll need to pay the filing fee and file your biennial report by the 15th day of the fourth month after the end of your business’s fiscal year.
 If your S corp has a fiscal year that ends in December, for example, you’ll need to file by April 15.
-If you don’t file an annual report, the state of Kansas may dissolve your business.
+If you don’t file a biennial report, the state of Kansas may dissolve your business.

-Check out our Kansas Annual Report guide for a step-by-step overview.
+Check out our Kansas Biennial Information Report guide for a step-by-step overview.

 Kansas S Corp Taxes